Bear Resident Camp

 What Health Forms do I need to attend Bear Camp?

 The Annual Health and Medical Record with parts A and B completed is the appropriate form.
-It can be found here: Annual Health and Medical Record A&B. Bring the completed and signed health form with you when you check into Bear Camp.
+It can be found here: Annual Health and Medical Record A&B. Bring the completed health form with you when you check into Bear Camp.

 Is there a list of advancements the Scout could have earned attending Bear Camp?